abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Logic and mathematics
 ---

-Seeing this description, we might think that the subject of logic is quite similar to the subject of set theory and category theory, as we described it in the first chapter.
-Only, there instead of the word "formal" we used another similar word, namely "abstract" and instead of "logical system" we said "theory".
+Seeing this description, we might think that the subject of logic is quite similar to the subject of set theory and category theory, as we described it in the first chapter - instead of the word "formal" we used another similar word, namely "abstract", and instead of "logical system" we said "theory".
 This observation would be quite correct - today most people agree that every mathematical theory is actually logic plus some additional definitions added to it.
 For example, part of the reason why *set theory* is so popular as a theory for the foundations of mathematics is that it adds just one single primitive to the standard axioms of logic which we will see shortly - the binary relation that indicates *set membership*.
 Category theory is close to logic too, but in a quite different way.

 Primary propositions
 ---